George Camocke: Service to England

 On orders from the Commander-in-Chief Sir John Jennings to sail to Port Mahon, Camocke embarked to Palermo, Italy, via the Mediterranean in February 1713.
 The order included instructions for Camocke to transport soldiers to Britain.
 He transported Spanish soldiers from Palermo to Alicante instead.
-He eventually took the English soldiers on board at Port Mahon before putting into Cadiz and Lisbon, Portugal.
+He eventually took the English soldiers on board at Port Mahon before putting into Cádiz and Lisbon, Portugal.
 These actions were considered violations of his duty and were cited as the reason for his suspension.
 Camocke's explanation for his actions was considered unsatisfactory, and he was told that he was suspended until he could be cleared by a court-martial.

 In a letter Camocke wrote in January 1714–15 to the secretary of the admiralty, he stated that the late Queen had approved of his actions and had given orders to call off Camocke's suspension.
 These statements served as a rejection of his court-martial offer and left the matter in the Admiralty's hands.
 Camocke had wanted to acquit himself by telling the lordship of all of the deeds that he did in his service to King George.
 However, he was struck off the list of captains soon after.